 EV Charger Breaker & Wire Sizing: The NEC 125% Rule

-Updated 2026-06-18 · 9 min read
+Updated 2026-08-16 · 9 min read

-Jump to a section
+Jump to a section▾

 The single rule that decides your EV charger breaker and wire size is the NEC 125% continuous-load rule.
 EV charging runs for hours, which makes it a continuous load, and the National Electrical Code requires the circuit to be sized for 125% of the charger's amperage.
-That's why a 40A charger needs a 50A breaker, a 48A charger needs a 60A breaker, and a 32A charger needs a 40A breaker — and the wire gauge follows the breaker, not the charger.

 Get this backward and you either create a fire hazard (undersized) or waste money on copper you don't need (oversized).
 Here's how to size it correctly, in order: pick the charger amps, derive the breaker, then match the wire.

-Why EV charging is a "continuous load"
+Why is EV charging a "continuous load"?

 The NEC defines a continuous load as a current expected to run for three hours or more.
 Almost every Level 2 home charge qualifies — a long-range EV plugged in overnight pulls steady current for many hours straight.